 - If necessary, pack down leno areas with a table fork.

-Using yarn of your choice and the appropriate reed, warp your loom as follows.
+Using the weaving yarn of your choice and the appropriate reed, warp your loom as follows.
 Please note: the yarn used in this project was very fine, doubled in each hole and slot on a 15dpi reed.

 H = Hole/Eye